ellenkoenig/datascience-co-learning/README.md

 ### MOOCs and Tutorials

-* [Intro to Machine Learning](https://www.udacity.com/course/intro-to-machine-learning--ud120) (Python):  An excellent introduction to applied ML from Udacity.
+* [Intro to Machine Learning](https://www.udacity.com/course/intro-to-machine-learning--ud120) _(Py)_:  An excellent introduction to applied ML from Udacity.
 The course focuses on the ML library [scikit-learn](http://scikit-learn.org/).
 Part of Udacity's Data Analyst Nanodegree, it takes an estimated 10 weeks to complete.

-* [Machine Learning](https://www.coursera.org/learn/machine-learning) (Octave/Matlab): A popular introduction to the theory behind common ML algorithms, from Coursera founder and Stanford professor Andrew Ng.
+* [Machine Learning](https://www.coursera.org/learn/machine-learning) _(Octave/Matlab)_: A popular introduction to the theory behind common ML algorithms, from Coursera founder and Stanford professor Andrew Ng.
 It takes an estimated 11 weeks to complete.
 A certificate is available for Coursera subscribers, but the material is free for everyone.
 Use of Octave/Matlab in only required when pursuing a certificate.

 * https://chrisalbon.com - he also wrote a book (https://www.amazon.de/dp/1491989386/)

+* [Deep Learning](http://www.deeplearningbook.org/): An online version of the popular deep learning textbook.

+* [Natural Language Processing with Python](https://www.nltk.org/book/): Free online version of the popular NLP book.
+Uses NLTK.
+Updated for Python 3.

-* [Kaggle Titanic Tutorial](http://trevorstephens.com/kaggle-titanic-tutorial/getting-started-with-r/) (R): A tutorial aimed at Kaggle's [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic).
+* [Kaggle Titanic Tutorial](http://trevorstephens.com/kaggle-titanic-tutorial/getting-started-with-r/) _(R)_: A tutorial aimed at Kaggle's [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic).
 Begins with some basics, then moves on to decision trees, feature engineering, and random forests.

-* Kaggle data Titanic tutorial: Machine learning with scikit-learn and tensorflow https://blog.socialcops.com/engineering/machine-learning-python/
+* [Kaggle Titanic Tutorial](https://blog.socialcops.com/engineering/machine-learning-python/) _(Py)_: Machine learning with scikit-learn and tensorflow

-* [Machine Learning Mastery](https://machinelearningmastery.com/) from Jason Brownlee _(R & Python)_: Includes lots of self-study tutorials covering beginner to advanced topics in machine learning and statistics.
+* [Machine Learning Mastery](https://machinelearningmastery.com/) from Jason Brownlee _(R/Python)_: Includes lots of self-study tutorials covering beginner to advanced topics in machine learning and statistics.
 Brownlee also offers some ebooks for $37-47, in case you're looking for more depth and/or structure.

 * fastai - http://fast.ai